-Under the Sale and Supply of Alcohol Act 2012, from 18 December 2013, a new system for considering alcohol licensing applications takes place.
+The Sale and Supply of Alcohol Act 2012 governs the system for considering alcohol licensing applications.

 District Licensing Committee

 All decisions on alcohol licences and manager's certificates (opposed and unopposed) will be made by the Stratford District Licensing Committee.
 The committee considers the effect of alcohol activity on our community.

 - John Rowe

 - Lynn Bublitz